robertluwang/hands-on-ai/gemini-api-demo/gemini-langchain-chroma-demo.md

 ## RAG

-If you want to make use of LLMs to answer questions based on private data, you have to provide the relevant documents as context alongside your prompt.
-This approach is called Retrieval Augmented Generation (RAG).
+when making use of LLMs to answer questions based on private data, need to provide the relevant documents as context alongside your prompt.
+This is called Retrieval Augmented Generation (RAG).

-You will use this approach to create a question-answering assistant using the Gemini text model integrated through LangChain.
-The assistant is expected to answer questions about the Gemini model.
-To make this possible you will add more context to the assistant using data from a website.
+You can build a RAG app directly using Gemini API; also can work through Langchain.

-In this tutorial, you'll implement the two main components in an RAG-based architecture:
+In this demo, will implement the two main components in an RAG-based architecture:

 1. Retriever

-    Based on the user's query, the retriever retrieves relevant snippets that add context from the document.
-In this tutorial, the document is the website data.
+    Based on the user's query, the retriever retrieves relevant snippets that add context from the document which is website data.

 2. Generator